No youth should ever graduate from high school without knowing the answer to the question, "What's next?"

 In Alabama, the age of majority is 19.
 When a student turns 18 in Alabama, parents and students must be advised of the impending transfer of rights.
 Hopefully, leading up to this moment, the now-adult student's parents and school team have been helping him develop his self-advocacy skills so he's prepared to act on the rights being transferred to him.
 Click here for more information on self-advocacy development.

-While an adult student has authority over his education planning at age 19, this does't mean that parents can't continue to be involved in their child's education.
+While an adult student has authority over his education planning at age 19, this doesn't mean that parents can't continue to be involved in their child's education.
 While the transfer of rights presumes that an adult student is capable of making his own educational decisions, there's nothing in the IDEA that prevents the student from taking advice from family, teachers, or people on whom he has always relied.
 In fact, the IDEA requires the school to provide all special education notices, including meeting notices, to both the adult student and his parents.

 2. If I become my child's legal guardian when he turns 19 will I continue to have legal authority over my child's IEP?